Stephen Benton: Academic career

-Personal life

-Benton was married to Jeanne L. Benton, a senior neuroscience researcher at Wellesley College.
-They have two children: James Benton and Julia Benton Pease as well as a grandchild, Emmett Stephen Benton Pease.

 Inventions

 White Light Transmission Hologram

 In 1968, Benton began working on the rainbow hologram or the Benton hologram, at Polaroid Corporation.
 Rainbow holography makes use of common white light to visualize holograms rather than lasers, thereby leading "holography out of the lab".
-This type of hologram is commonly seen as the dove on the VISA card.
+This type of hologram is commonly seen as the dove on the Visa card.
 The first rainbow hologram, termed "Motif 1," was presented on a 4-by-5-inch glass plate.
 It consisted of three chess pieces illuminated by a single white light bulb.
 Dr. Benton first presented his invention to the optical society in California in 1968.
 This discovery was also of great interest to the artistic community, as "fiercely bright images which could be manipulated in an artistic context were observed".
 Since the rainbow hologram was very easy to mass-produce, today, credit card companies and state agencies widely make use of rainbow holograms to deter counterfeiting of credit cards and identification cards.

 His research in holography helped in the advancement of holographic technology integral to medical imaging devices like CT and MRI scanners.